arghya339/IntelliJ-MyEyes/README.md

 - This script automates the process of recovering `My Eyes Only` PIN Codes from SnapChat app.

 ## Prerequisites
-- Android device with USB debugging enabled (and enable it form Developer options and you can enable Developer options by tapping the build number 7 times from Deive Settings)
+- Android device with USB debugging enabled (and enable it form Developer options and you can enable Developer options by tapping the build number 7 times from Device Settings)
-- Android device with Sanpchat installed (and you know your SnapChat accouts password with My Eyes Only Smart Backup feature enabled)
+- Android device with Sanpchat installed (and you know your SnapChat accouts password with Memories Smart Backup feature enabled)
 - A PC with working internet connection

 ## Usage